PyConTH/www/site/pages/code-war.rst

 =================

 1. One laptop per team and no internet use at any time.
 You will be live coding.
-2. Any programming language you want as long it an your IDE has a large font size.
+2. Any programming language you want as long as your IDE has a large font size.
 3. Teams are min 3 people, max 5.
 Don’t have a team?
 We will find one for you.
 4. Qualification round (7pm sharp).
 First 8 correct submissions are in.
 5. Head-to-head knockout rounds to determine the final winner.